-The lower clear waters calls for a small size spinner, such as a Panther Martin, a small spoon, or even a 1 or 2 inch crankbait.
+The lower clear water calls for a small size spinner, such as a Panther Martin, a small spoon, or even a 1 or 2-inch crankbait.

 Guide Tip: When fishing in low clear water I use white indicators.
-Trout often see lots of white bubbles so a white indicator look like bubbles.
-It may be harder for your to see when mixed in with the real bubbles, but I have found what indicators to be a lot more effective.
+Trout often see lots of white bubbles so a white indicator looks like bubbles.
+It may be harder for you to see when mixed in with the real bubbles, but I have found what indicators to be a lot more effective.

 The best hot weather trout fishing lures must flutter and dart and I find lures like floating or suspending crankboats that I can rip-rip-rip and then pause/suspend work great.

-Guide Tip: Hot weather trout fishing is the game of patience.
-When the weather is hot and the fish are lethargic and less active, trout are not too apt to chase a faster moving lure.
-But there is one type of lure that I have done very well with and I rarey see anglers it.
+Guide Tip: Hot weather trout fishing is a game of patience.
+When the weather is hot and the fish are lethargic and less active, trout are not too apt to chase a faster-moving lure.
+But there is one type of lure that I have done very well with and I rarely see anglers it.

-What I am talking about is using jigs and micro jigs fro trout becuase I have had great success using jigs for trout when other lures and baits are not working.
-For bigger trout I use the same 2 to 4 inch jigs that I use when Jig Fishing For Steelhead.
-For smaller trout I have used micro jigs that are 1.5 inch or less.
+I recommend using jigs and micro jigs for trout because I have had great success using jigs for trout when other lures and baits are not working.
+For bigger trout, I use the same 2 to 4-inch jigs.
+For smaller trout, I have used micro jigs that are 1.5 inches or less.

 Catch And Release Hot Weather Trout Fishing

-If you are catch and release fishing, handle the trout gently and carefully by using a net and keeping it’s head in the water all the time and then and put it back into the rivers as soon as possible.
+If you are doing catch and release fishing, handle the trout gently and carefully by using a net and keeping its head in the water all the time, and then put it back into the rivers as soon as possible.